Solea™ Operation Manual SOTIRIA Technology · Version 260220

 • For best hydrophone sensitivity, use it when fully submerged.

-• Do not connect wires to voltages different from those specified in this manual.
+• Do not connect the device wires to voltages different from those specified in this manual.

 • Do not power outside the range of 7–30 VDC.